manojtpillai/kubuculum/README.md

 # kubuculum
 Storage performance benchmarking in Kubernetes.

-[It's not a word, but it could be.
+[kubuculum's not a word, but it could be.
 BTW, orbuculum is a crystal orb, or crystal ball]

 ## Introduction